adelinelim/search_file_by_tag/setting/README.md

 1. Go to the directory in console where you want to search for the hashtag keywords.

-2. Run the below command; **st** is the search file key, which the keyword1 and keyword2 are the hashtag keywords that you want to search for in the directory.
+2. Run the below command; **sf** is the search file key, which the keyword1 and keyword2 are the hashtag keywords that you want to search for in the directory.
   ```
-  st keyword1 keyword2
+  sf keyword1 keyword2
   ```

-3. The above command `st keyword1 keyword2` will returns all the search results with hashtag keywords of **#keyword1** and **#keyword2**.
+3. The above command `sf keyword1 keyword2` will returns all the search results with hashtag keywords of **#keyword1** OR **#keyword2**.

   Sample search result:
   **filename => search content**